List of all Communication faculty members

 My research traverses the fields of film studies and anthropology, particularly along the lines of social aesthetics, phenomenology, and the body.
 One piece compares how claims of "factuality" and "truth" are made in Reality TV and Mockumentary film; in another I question that categorization of films as "ethnographic," demonstrating various ways we can read all manner of film for their anthropological qualities.
 My work has appeared in PostScript, Journal of Film and Video, Film and Philosophy, AfterImage, and Medical Anthropology.
 My film projects have taken me to Ethiopia, Japan, and Ireland.

-My research interests are focused on media education, especially integrating media literacy into the primary and secondary school classroom.
-In addition to teaching at UMass, I am a Steering Committee Member and Co-Chair of the Curriculum Committee of the Massachusetts Media Literacy Consortium and media educator in the Pioneer Valley of Western Massachusetts.
-I work in the community with homeschool, alternative school, and public school students on media literacy education.
-I have published two books on integrating media literacy into the curriculum: Media Literacy Goes to School (Peter Lang, 2010) and Majoring in Change (Peter Lang, 2012).
+My research interests are focused on comprehensive media literacy, especially integrating media literacy into the primary and secondary school classroom.
+I co-run Mass Media Literacy, a grassroots organization the supports legislation for teacher training in media literacy and builds curriculum for comprehensive media literacy across K-12 public schools in Massachusetts.
+My upper-level Comm classes all come with a civic engagement component where students have the opportunity to work in the community and across the state with and on behalf of young people and their media learning.
+I work with homeschool, alternative school, and public school students on media literacy education.
+I have published two books on bringing media literacy to the curriculum and its implications: Media Literacy Goes to School (Peter Lang, 2010) and Majoring in Change (Peter Lang, 2012).

 Research interest in the ethnography of communication, communication codes, and cultural discourse analysis.
 Areal interests in Australian, Blackfeet, Finnish, Russian, and USian practices.
 Focal concerns are environmental communication and intercultural communication.

 For a description of our graduate area in Social Interaction and Culture see: